Saturday, October 13, 2012

 I couldn’t figure Joe out until later.

-It turns out that Joe had gone to liberate one of the camps the day before.
+It turns out that Joe had gone to liberate one of the camps

 I never saw the horror of the camps.